disposableraft/ts-webpack-starter/README.md

 ## Install

-One way to scaffold begin a new project is to use [degit](https://github.com/Rich-Harris/degit).
+One way to scaffold a new project is to use [degit](https://github.com/Rich-Harris/degit).

 Degit copies the repository while excluding git.